 Have you ever sat by a campfire or fireplace?
 If so, you've see biomass energy in action!

 Biomass means "natural material."
-When biomass energy is burned, it releases heat, just like the wood logs in your campfire.
+When biomass is burned, it releases heat, just like the wood logs in your campfire.
 Biomass energy uses natural materials like trees and plants to make electricity.
 It can also mean waste products like trash.
 It is the second-most common form of renewable energy we use in the United States, providing enough electricity to power more than two million homes.

 Some of the material that can be used includes: